GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 {: #inputmode-attribute}

 {% Aside 'warning' %}
 Using type="number" adds an up/down arrow to increment numbers, which makes no sense for data such as telephone, payment card or account numbers.

-Instead, you should set `type="text"` (or leave off the attribute, since `text` is the default) and specify `inputmode="numeric"`, to get a numeric keyboard on mobile.
+For numbers like these, set `type="text"` (or leave off the attribute, since `text` is the default).
+For telephone numbers, use `type="tel"` to get the appropriate keyboard on mobile.
+For other numbers use `inputmode="numeric"` to get a numeric keyboard on mobile.

-To ensure that users get the right keyboard, some sites still use `type="tel"` for payment card numbers.
-However, `inputmode` is [very widely supported now](https://caniuse.com/input-inputmode), so you shouldn't have to do that, but check your users' browsers.
+Some sites still use `type="tel"` for payment card numbers to ensure that mobile users get the right keyboard.
+However, `inputmode` is [very widely supported now](https://caniuse.com/input-inputmode), so you shouldn't have to do that—but do check your users' browsers.
 {% endAside %}

 {: #avoid-custom-elements}